Arelle/EdgarRenderer/README.md

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

-This is the edgr1731 branch.
-It is in for some EDGAR Release 18.1, in production March 12, 2018.
+This is the edgr182 branch.
+It is for EDGAR release 18.2 in production July 9, 2018.

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin